vishalpatel-73/github-actions-test/README.md

 Configure your AWS credentials and region environment variables for use in other GitHub Actions.
 This action implements the AWS SDK credential resolution chain and exports environment variables for your other Actions to use.
 Environment variable exports are detected by both the AWS SDKs and the AWS CLI for AWS API calls.

-The IAM role the action assumes must have the following permissions:

-- GetParameters on the secrets you want to retrieve.

 ```yaml
 - name: Configure AWS credentials
   id: aws-credentials